 Warriors Orochi 3 Ultimate

 Warriors Orochi 3 Ultimate is a further enhanced version of the game, containing all the content from the Wii U Hyper release as well as a new story chapter and additional characters.
 It also contains the four-player versus mode from Musou Orochi 2 Special and an all-new Unlimited Mode in which the player must fight through a survival mode-style dungeon with a team of five characters.
-The Ultimate edition was released on PlayStation 3 and Vita on September 26, 2013, with a PlayStation 4 port due to follow on June 26, 2014.
-Ultimate will be released in North America and Europe later in 2014.
+The Ultimate edition was released on PlayStation 3 and Vita on September 26, 2013, and on PlayStation 4 and Xbox One on September 2, 2014.

 In addition to the extensive rosters taken from the Dynasty Warriors and Samurai Warriors series, as well as other historical and mystic figures introduced in previous Warriors Orochi titles, Warriors Orochi 3 features a number of playable characters taken from other sources.
 Some of these characters are figures taken from Japanese and Chinese folklore:

 - Kaguya: A character from "The Tale of the Bamboo Cutter", a.k.a.
 "Princess Kaguya".
 Wields sakaki and mirrors.
 Arrives from the Mystic Realm to provide aid to the surviving warriors, and her ability to travel time is essential in changing the odds against the Hydra and Orochi's forces.